-- The landscape for secondary schools and programs across the City may experience a shift over time as the revised Out-of-Area Attendance and Student Interest Programs policies take effect. - There are several action items that will occur over the 2023-24 school year to support the implementation of the new policies.
+The landscape for secondary schools and programs across the City may experience a shift over time as the revised Out-of-Area Attendance and Student Interest Programs policies take effect.

-- Changes to Central Student Interest Program offerings: - The six CyberARTS programs were brought under the larger umbrella of Arts Central Student Interest programs for the fall 2023 application cycle - PARTs were completed in the Spring of 2023 and two new Secondary Arts-focus programs were established.
-The first cohort of Grade 9 students will apply in the fall of 2023 for admission in September 2024. - To improve equity of access, eight new Secondary Math, Science and Technology programs will be available for September 2024 admission.
-Many programs were previously offered as local programs that will now be available to applicants from across the city. - Work to support the development and strengthening of programming available in local schools across the city: - Twelve new local Math, Science and Technology programs are being supported for September 2024. - An interactive listing of all Arts offerings will be available online.
-Students, parents/guardians and caregivers will be able to learn more about the specific art forms offered at each school at each grade. - Staff will continue to undertake program coherence studies for 2023-24.
+- Based on Board decision, staff are initiating a review of the Student Interest Program Policy (P100).
+The Work Plan will be shared with the Governance and Policy Committee in early 2025. - Staff will continue to undertake program coherence studies for 2024-25.
 These studies will ensure that Student Interest Programs meet the criteria outlined in the policy.
 Additionally, the program coherence studies will support the review of delivered curriculum through a lens of equity, ensuring that content is culturally relevant and reflective of the students in the TDSB.
-The study for the Elite Athlete programs was started June 2023 and recommendations will be brought forward to the Director of Education in the 2023-2024 school year.
-The following programs will be reviewed in Year 2: - o International Baccalaureate - CISCO/Nortel (currently a local program) - Law in Action Within Schools (LAWS) (currently a local program) - Math, Science and Technology deferred to year 3 - Professional Learning plans have been established and will continue for schools offering Math, Science and Technology programs.
-A Learning plan will be initiated for the schools offering Arts-focus programs (Elementary and Secondary).
+The study for the Exceptional Athlete program at Birchmount Park CI was started in June 2024 and recommendations will be brought forward to the Director of Education in the 2024-2025 school year.
+The following programs will be reviewed in Year 3: - Leadership Pathway - CISCO/Nortel (currently a local program) - Professional Learning plans have been established and continue for schools offering Math, Science and Technology programs and schools offering Arts-focus programs (Elementary and Secondary).